danielrueckert/danielrueckert.github.io/content/authors/MaikDannecker/_index.md

 - "Researchers"
 ---

-Sophie Starck is an intern at the Institute for Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
-She received her Bachelor’s degree in Computer Science and Engineering from EPITA (School of Engineering and Computer Science) and will receive her Master’s degree in image processing and computer graphics from EPITA in 2021.
-She is very enthusiastic about machine learning in the field of medical imaging.
-Her research interests are focused on the applications of geometric deep learning for medical diagnosis.
+Maik Dannecker is a PhD student at the Artificial Intelligence and Informatics in Medicine at the Technical University of Munich (TUM).
+He received his Bachelor’s and Master's degrees in Informatics from TUM.
+In this Master's thesios he compared classic and deep learning methods for deformable image registration in CT scans of the lungs.
+In his PhD he is developing methods for the quatification and prediction of abnormal growth of the brain in fetal MRI.